versatilevenkii/versatilevenkipowerbi/README.md

-project 2 is the power bi is hr dashboard analysis with hr data analysis

-2.HUMAN RESOURCE ANALYTICS
+2. PROJECT  HUMAN RESOURCE ANALYTICS
 In this i have created dashboard for male vs female headcount top workers and salary getters female vs male top workers